 - (12) Higher Education Management Group, Inc., or HEMG, is an entity controlled by Aspen's former Chairman, Patrick Spada.
 A total of 772,793 shares of Aspen Group common stock are pledged to Aspen to secure payment of \$772,793 originally due in December 2013, and now due in 2014.
-The shares not pledged to Aspen are subject to a lien which is further described on page 62. - (13) At inception, Aspen issued all of its 10 million shares of authorized common stock to HEMG.
+The shares not pledged to Aspen are subject to a lien which is further described on page 60. - (13) At inception, Aspen issued all of its 10 million shares of authorized common stock to HEMG.
 In order to raise money over a five-year period, Aspen sold shares and HEMG relinquished and returned to Aspen's treasury the number of shares Aspen sold.
 Due to some clerical errors, 120,500 shares owned by HEMG were not cancelled by Mr. Spada's personal assistant.
 Due to this pattern, Aspen does not believe that it sold shares improperly.
-In support of this, HEMG agreed not to sell 120,500 shares pending resolutions in connection with the April Agreement (described on page 66).
+In support of this, HEMG agreed not to sell 120,500 shares pending resolutions in connection with the April Agreement (described on page 60).
 Therefore, Aspen Group does not believe that it has any exposure to liability in these manners.
 Aspen Group is relying on its transfer records for information concerning HEMG's beneficial ownership. - (14) Includes 1,857,141 shares underlying warrants.
-Sophrosyne Capital LLC is a registered Investment Adviser and Benjamin Taylor, its managing member, has the power to vote and dispose of the securities held by various funds for which the selling shareholder serves as the Investment Adviser.
-Address is 156 East 36th Street, at 2 Sniffen Court, New York, New York 10016. - (15) Includes 300,000 shares underlying warrants.
-Michael Finkelstein is the Investment Manager of Whalehaven Capital Fund Limited and has the power to vote and dispose of the securities held by them.
-Address is 285 Grand Avenue, Patriot Center, Building 5, 2nd Floor, Englewood, New Jersey 07631.
+Sophrosyne Capital LLC is a registered Investment Adviser and Benjamin Taylor, its managing member, has the power to vote and dispose of the securities held by various funds for which the reporting person serves as the Investment Adviser.
+Address is 156 East 36th Street, at 2 Sniffen Court, New York, New York 10016.